 A watershed area is the land that drains to one stream, lake or river, and affects the quality of the water there.
 When it rains or snow melts, some of the water remains in the ground and helps to recharge groundwater aquifers.
 A little bit of the water evaporates.
 The rest makes its way into a local stream.

 The area where water makes its way into Chartiers Creek is part of the Chartiers Creek watershed.
-Chartiers Creek forms just south of Washington, PA, wanders north and empties into the Ohio River near Pittsburgh, making the creek part of the Ohio River watershed.
+Chartiers Creek forms just south of Washington, PA, wanders north and empties into the Ohio River near Pittsburgh, making the creek part of the larger Ohio River watershed.

 A lot of the water that people in the county drink comes from Chartiers Creek, the Mon or the Ohio River.
 The cleaner the water is when it flows into those waterways, the less it costs to turn it into drinkable water.
 Cleaner creeks and rivers could save consumers money.

 Some of the water that flows past your house winds up in the drinking water source

 When thousands of dead fish were found in Chartiers Creek, the Washington County Watershed Alliance (WCWA) reached out to residents for reports of fish kills.
 The state did the testing.
 While a herbicide or pesticide is suspected, the cause remains under investigation.

 Creeks in the county feed local lakes like Cross Creek Lake, Canonsburg Lake and Dutch Fork Lake, which lend themselves to outdoor recreation.
 Spending two hours a week in greenspaces leads to better health, according to a study reported by the Yale School of the Environment.
 Without healthy watersheds there are fewer outdoor recreation sites.